wso2/docs-websubhub/en/docs/configurations/kafka.md

-# Apache Kafka connection configurations
+# Connect to Apache Kafka

 ## Overview